Plumsail/forms-docs/SharePoint/designer/controls.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Every Captcha control has the following settings:

-SETTINGS
+General

 .. list-table::
     :widths: 10 40

-    *   - InternalName
+    *   - Name
         - Setting utilized by many elements.
-InternalName is similar to ID, it's a unique identifier for the element.
+Name is similar to ID, it's a unique identifier for the element.
-    *   - SiteKey
+    *   - Site Key
         - Your public key for the ReCAPTCHA.
 Get it |SiteKey|.

-LAYOUT
+Appearance

 .. list-table::
     :widths: 10 40